Dre Campbell Farm

 You’ll need a bucket of water and one cup of fruit, such as raspberries or grapes.
 You’ll also need a cup of apple cider vinegar.

 Throw everything into the bucket of water.
-The fruity scent attracts the beetles, and they’ll fall in and drown.
+The fruity scent may attract Japanese beetles searching for food.

 4. Drop Cloth